xogroup/values/README.md

 **MAKE FAST DECISIONS**

 * Participate in morning stand-ups and have frequent 1:1's
-* Use project management tools to share tasks and progress
+* Follow strong agile processes to
 * Encourage pair programming and find other ways to share knowledge in and outside of your team
 * Perform code reviews
 * Publish your personal goals openly and align them vertically